• Home /

 1. Home buyers must be a first-time home buyer

-The DASH Act is available to first-time home buyers only, but the program defines a first-time buyer as a person who has never owned a home in their lifetime.
-The DASH Act definition is notable because it’s different from how other first-time home buyer programs define the term.
+The DASH Act is available to first-time home buyers only, but the program defines “first-time buyer” differently from other first-time home buyer programs.
+According to the DASH Act, a first-time home buyer is a person who has never owned a home in their lifetime.
+This is a non-standard first-time home buyer definition.

 DASH Act buyers must also: